pebender/alexa-for-lg-webos-tv/docs.in/pages/design/skill-to-bridge-interface.md

 The bridge presents the skill with three interfaces: the login interface, the test interface and the service interface(s).
 The login interface allows the skill to request and be granted access to a service provided by the bridge.
 The test interface allows a skill to test whether or not it has access to the bridge.
 The service interface performs services on behalf of a skill.
 For example, the current implementation has a service interface that allows the skill to forward Smart Home Skill Directives to the bridge for handling.

 While alexa-for-lg-webos-tv has a specific function, the skill to bridge interface is designed to be generic.
-It's login and test interfaces are independent of the services supported, and it can support multiple services simultaneously.

 - [The Reverse Proxy](#the-reverse-proxy)
 - [Interface Authorization](#interface-authorization)